 Guernsey private trust companies and foundations

-Private trust companies (“PTCs”) have been widely used in international structured finance transactions for many years and they are now increasingly being used by high net-worth private clients (hereinafter a “settlor”), who prefer to establish their own PTC to act as the trustee of their family trusts rather than transferring assets to an offshore professional trustee company.
+Private trust companies (“PTCs”) have been widely used in international structured finance transactions for many years and they are now increasingly being used by high net-worth private clients, who prefer to establish their own PTC to act as the trustee of their family trusts rather than transferring assets to an offshore professional trustee company.

-The Commission has issued guidance that a PTV may be acting by way of business even if it is merely acting as a conduit and paying fees on to a third party.
-In order to avoid any doubt a PTV may apply to the Commission for an exemption from the requirement to obtain a licence provided:
+The Commission issued updated guidance in November 2021 that a PTV may be acting by way of business even if it is merely acting as a conduit and paying fees on to a third party.
+In order to avoid any doubt over whether it requires a licence to conduct its activities a PTV may apply to the Commission for an exemption from the requirement to obtain a licence provided:

-- it acts as a trustee only in respect of a specific trust or connected trusts;
+- it acts as trustee only in respect of a specific trust or connected trusts;

 - it does not advertise or market its services to the public;

-- it is administered by a company which is licensed under the Fiduciary Law; and
+- it is administered by a company which is itself licensed under the Fiduciaries Law; and

 - when an exemption is given there are no annual fees to pay and no requirement to capitalise the PTV in a particular way;

 - there is no requirement to submit to the Commission copies of documents in relation to the trust or trusts in respect of which the PTV is to act as trustee; and

 - a PTV is not a “financial services business” for the purposes of Guernsey’s anti-money laundering legislation and there is no requirement for a PTV to make annual returns to the Commission in relation to its activities or to have a dedicated money-laundering or compliance reporting officer.